Italian president rules out new vote as parties wrangle

 Grillo's 5-Star Movement, which rode a huge protest vote to become Italy's third force in the election, has ruled out giving a vote of confidence to another party but says it may back individual laws.

-In a sign of the tensions, the comic and blogger accused the PD of trying to persuade a number of 5-Star members to support a centre-left government.
+In a sign of the tensions, the comic and blogger accused the PD of trying to persuade a number of 5-Star members to support a center-left government.

 "The 5-Star Movement, its deputies, its activists and its voters are not for sale.
-Bersani is finished and he doesn't realise it," he said in a blog post.
+Bersani is finished and he doesn't realize it," he said in a blog post.

 Grillo, whose Internet-based movement has shaken up Italian politics, has described the 61-year-old former industry minister as a "dead man talking" and said the next government will not last more than a year.